Mixed anxiety–depressive disorder: Risk factors

 The risk factors tend to point to general stress as a primary risk factor for developing mixed anxiety-depressive disorder.
-It is possible that measures to decrease stress could decrease instances of the disorder.
+It is possible that measures to reduce stress could reduce the incidence of the disorder.

 Treatment

 The priority is to treat the more disabling of either the anxiety or depression first and then consider treatments such as antidepressants and/or CBT which are effective for both anxiety and depression.
 Cognitive behavioral therapy or CBT, often involves teaching methods to control bouts of depression and anxiety.
 A patient may be taught breathing methods to combat anxiety or positive self-talk to combat depression.
 Other, less directed forms of therapy can be used, with similar positive effects.
 If these tactics prove ineffective, psychiatric drugs may also be added to the treatment.
 SSRIs have been shown to be effective against both anxiety and depression, and are the most common drugs in response to mixed anxiety-depressive disorder.
 Further treatment may point to symptoms that require a diagnosis of either an anxiety disorder and a depressive disorder.